 After you’ve taken your foundational counseling classes in your graduate counseling program, you’ll take practicum courses that send you into the community to practice your new skills with real clients.
 Here, you’ll put your training into practice under the supervision of an experienced professional counselor.

-“I recommend that students start volunteering well before practicum,” says Elizabeth Katz, professor of Counseling and director of the Master of Arts in Counseling (MAC) program at St. Edward’s University in Austin, Texas.
-If you’re interested in working with a particular population — clients in recovery from substance abuse, say, or clients with eating disorders — start volunteering at agencies that serve those groups.
+If you’re interested in working with a particular population — clients in recovery from substance abuse, say, or clients with eating disorders — start volunteering at agencies that serve those groups, and start volunteering well before the practicum to ensure that the experience aligns with your expectations.
 Similarly, if particular therapeutic techniques, such as equine therapy or mindfulness practices, have caught your attention, offer to help in those settings.

 Your supervisor may sit in on an occasional session, or let you shadow her, but in general you’ll be debriefing with her for an hour a week.
 Your practicum site may also have interns you can consult.